RaZeragon/hole_in_the_wall/README.md

     This package contains robot description files and 3D models of the HITW robot.
 Models can be displayed in RViz by the following launch file:
     ```bash
     $ cd ~/dev_ws/

+    # Launch a view-only model of the arm
     $ ros2 launch hitw_description view_arm.launch.py

+    # Launch the arm with joint-state GUI
+    $ ros2 launch hitw_description arm.launch.py
     ```

 - ### 4.2 hitw_controllers